manthey/color-filter-app/README.md

 Basic Color Terms Filter Android App
 ====================================

+This app aims to answer two questions that constantly plague colorblind people:

+- **What color is that?**

+- **Which thing is some color**

+In the first instance, color used as a reference by the color-sighted, and can be a useful way to discriminate between different items.
+In the second instance, knowing the color used to describe something can be used to identify the thing.

-This app is intended to help colorblind people determine what color terms are used by people with color vision.
-The basic use is to point the camera at an object and cycle through the color terms to determine which one has the greatest response.
+The basic use of the app is to point the camera at an  object and see the basic color term used for it, or to cycle through the color terms to determine what items are a particular color.
 Some terms, like orange and brown, are quite light sensitive.
 Further, some basic color terms vary by speaker (e.g., teal can be treated as synonymous with aqua, turquoise, or cyan).